jjw2/SDC_Term1_P2/README.md

 ![alt text][image1]

+As you can see, there is a significant disparity in the number of images across classes.
+This hints at the need for supplementation of images across classes to narrow down this gap, otherwise, the model may be biased towards the signs with the most samples.
+Obviously, some signs are more rare than others, but in the case of driving, it wouldn't be acceptable to simply fail on rare signs; the classifier should ideally classifly all signs correctly.

 Below is a sampling of images from the training set.

 ![alt text][image2]

+The most noticeable aspect of the images here is that they vary greatly in luminosity.
+This is to be expected, as self-driving cars can't be expected to only operate in the day time.
+This hints at the need for some sort of luminosity correction in the image processing pipeline.

 ## Design and Test a Model Architecture